MRtrix3/mrtrix3/docs/getting_started/commands/transformcalc.rst

 -  **-invert input** invert the input transformation.

 -  **-half input** output the matrix square root of the input transformation.

--  **-surfer_vox2vox vox2vox mov dst** Convert a transformation matrix produced by freesurfer's robust_register command into a format usable by MRtrix.

 -  **-header mov mapmovhdr** Calculate the transformation matrix from an original image and an image with modified header.